pomerium/pomerium/docs/docs/topics/mutual-auth.md

 > - **Encrypted**: Yes (from the end user to Pomerium.
 It's up to the service to provide a TLS endpoint for Pomerium to use.)
 > - **Mutual Authentication**: None

 Let's look at a basic installation of Pomerium on a local network, with a single downstream service.
-This service contains sensitive data that we only want the right people to access.
+This service contains sensitive data that we want to ensure is confidential and cannot be tampered with.

 ::: tip Note
 This section describes multiple services of Pomerium like Authenticate and Proxy as separate services.
 If you are running Pomerium in all-in-one mode, these will be a single process/container in your environment.